d-led/redmine_yjs/README.md

 ### 2. Deploy Hocuspocus Server

-The plugin includes a Hocuspocus WebSocket server in the `hocuspocus/` directory.

-#### Option A: Use Published Docker Image (Recommended)
+**Important**: This plugin requires a separate Hocuspocus WebSocket server.
+You must deploy and maintain this backend service.

+**Security Recommendation**: Put an authenticating proxy (e.g., nginx with authentication, Traefik, or similar) in front of both Redmine and the Hocuspocus server to ensure only authenticated users can access the collaboration features.

+#### Quick Start (Docker)

 ```bash
 docker run -p 8081:8081 ghcr.io/d-led/redmine_yjs-hocuspocus:latest